If you want to work in the UK after your studies, you’ll need to apply for a visa to do so. There are a number of

 There are benefits to switching from a Tier 4 (General) visa to the Tier 2 (General) visa in the UK (including possible exemption from the resident labour market test (RLMT)).
 If you’d like to find out more about the Tier 2 (General) visa, contact the International Student Support Office.
 See below for contact details.

 - Royal Holloway does offer sponsorship for this visa, please contact the International Student Support Office for further details

 - You can bring your dependants

 Tier 4 (Doctorate Extension Scheme) for PhD students

-This scheme is for students who are about to complete their PhD and want to remain in the UK for a further 12 months either to work, or to look for work.
+The Doctorate Extension Scheme (DES) is for students who are about to complete their PhD and want to remain in the UK for a further 12 months either to work, or to look for work.
 For more detail, see our DES information page.